 In 1986, Abercrombie won a special election to Congress to fill the remaining term of Congressman Cec Heftel.
 He returned home to serve as Special Assistant to the Superintendent of Education and helped implement Hawaii’s distance-learning programs.
 He was later elected to the Honolulu City Council and served on the council from 1988 to 1990.

 In 1990, Abercrombie was elected to return to Congress and represented Hawaii’s first Congressional District in the U.S. House of Representatives until 2010.
-While in Congress, he served as chairman of the Armed Forces Subcommittee on Air and Land Forces and a senior member on the Natural Resources Committee.
+While in Congress, he served as chairman of the House Armed Services Subcommittee on Air and Land Forces and a senior member on the Natural Resources Committee.
 He co-authored landmark legislation creating public-private partnerships between the military and private developers to build, maintain and manage housing for today’s military families.

 After being elected Governor of Hawaii, Gov. Abercrombie was appointed by President Barack Obama to the Council of Governors and was reappointed for a second two-year term in 2014.
 The council consists of 10 governors appointed by the President to focus on matters of national security, homeland defense, synchronization and integration of state and federal military activities in the United States and matters of mutual interest pertaining to the National Guard.

 In November 2013, Gov. Abercrombie was named to President Obama’s Task Force on Climate Preparedness and Resilience, a select group of governors, mayors and other leaders who will develop recommendations on how the federal government can better support local preparedness and resilience-building efforts.